abbassabeti/Pokemon-Sample/README.md

 pod 'PokemonSDK'
 ```

 Then, run `pod install` command on the root folder of the project.
 And Finally, run the app.
-The SDK has also some tests which is its source.
+The SDK has also some tests which is in its own source.
 There also a pipeline for the test which runs automatically on publish of every new release of it.
 See SimpleTests.swift in the SDK Repo.

 ## Author